 Contact a Cincinnati Gender Discrimination Lawyer

-Sex and gender discrimination is prevalent throughout the United States.
-If you have evidence that your employer has violated the law, it is prudent to contact a Cincinnati gender discrimination lawyer to investigate and potentially file a claim.
+Sex and gender workplace discrimination is prevalent throughout the United States.
+If you have evidence that your employer has violated the law, it is prudent to contact a Cincinnati hostile work lawyer to investigate and potentially file a claim.

 Gender discrimination in the workplace can be difficult to identify.
 Each case is unique and will require a professional to determine what laws and rights were violated.
 Common examples of sex and gender discrimination at work include:

 - Gender-specific dress codes

 If you have experienced gender discrimination in the workplace or a hostile work environment and have questions about the legal options available in Ohio, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, a Cincinnati, Ohio fair labor lawyer, and he will help you answer these critical questions.